elaforge/karya/doc/cmd.md

 So you need to be aware if you are modifying an existing ruler, which will change all blocks with that ruler, or if you are creating a local copy.
 The 'Cmd.Repl.LRuler.modify' and 'Cmd.Repl.LRuler.local' functions apply a ruler modification destructively or to a local copy, respectively.
-Remember to occasionally call 'Cmd.Repl.LRuler.gc' to delete orphaned rulers.
+The LRuler functions should delete rulers when no references remain, but not always, so 'Cmd.Repl.LRuler.gc' will do that explicitly.

 ### event track

 Event tracks have 'Ui.Event.Event's.
 They are divided into several types, differentiated by their titles.
 Details are in the [derivation doc](derivation.md.html#track-evaluation).
-Since this is the track that actually holds score data, and which you spend most of your time editing, "track" usually means an event track, not a ruler.
+Since this is the track that holds score data, and which you spend most of your time editing, "track" usually means an event track, not a ruler.
 Usually I say "note track" or "pitch track" or "control track", all of which are event tracks at the low level, but are distinguished by their titles and treated differently by cmds and derivation.

 Of course, to be visible, a track has to live in a block.
 The same track, identified by its TrackId, can be in multiple blocks at once, but it can only